Oliver Moore

-Oliver Moore (born January 22, 2005) is an American professional ice hockey center for the Chicago Blackhawks of the National Hockey League (NHL).
+Oliver Moore (born January 22, 2005) is an American professional ice hockey player who is a center for the Chicago Blackhawks of the National Hockey League (NHL).
 He was selected 19th overall by the Blackhawks in the 2023 NHL entry draft.
 Before turning pro, he played college hockey with the Minnesota Golden Gophers.

 Playing career

 In his draft-eligible season, Moore showcased his offensive talent by scoring 31 goals and adding 44 assists, bringing his total to an impressive 75 points across 61 games.